 The terms of the future UK-EU relationship have been approved separately from the withdrawal agreement, and became the subject of a joint political declaration that forms the basis for the future partnership.

-These texts were both rejected by the British Parliament on 15 January 2019.
-It is now up to the British Government to state what solution it envisages.
 Meanwhile, in Belgium, both the Federal Government and the governments of the federated entities, companies and private citizens are continuing to prepare for all the possible scenarios, including that of a ‘no deal’ Brexit.

 Only after Brexit will the EU and the UK be able to negotiate the details of their new relations.
 In other words, the new form of relations will only become clearer when that fresh phase of negotiations has been completed.
 We have until 31 December 2020 to reach an agreement on this.
 Until then, there will be a transition period, in which all EU legislation and regulation remains applicable to the UK.
 That transition period can, if required, be extended once for a period of two years.